Africa, a missed opportunity for MENA investors?

 For most of the investors and stakeholders who are solely focused on the MENA region, Africa is still a missed opportunity, or more simply, in the shadows.
 Perhaps what makes it so hard to get is the fact that you can’t simply get a grasp of what’s going on there - be it in terms of doing business, challenges or investment - unless you have both feet in the water.

 To get a glimpse of what’s happening in the African ecosystem, we chatted with Kenza Lahlou, the cofounder of Startup Your Life, a startup ecosystem builder in Morocco and the managing partner of Outlierz Ventures, a Seed and Series A fund in Africa.
-The fund, which was launched last year, has a pipeline of four startups, only one confirmed and will be announced shortly.
+The fund, which was launched last year, is currently making its first investments among which one has been announced (Asoko Insights) and four others in the closing process.
 The cofounder is trying to build bonds with players and co-investors and entrepreneurs.
-Outlierz will be targeting Nigeria, South Africa, and will be also going to Kenya and Rwanda, Senegal and Ghana later this year.
+Outlierz Ventures will be targeting Nigeria, South Africa, and will be also going to Kenya and Rwanda, Senegal and Ghana later this year.

 Here are here thoughts about the missed opportunity for investors who are still not investing in Africa and what makes this continent a great platform for solving social and economic problems using technology.

-It has the world’s highest mobile penetration and the youngest population.
+It has the world’s highest penetration growth rate and the youngest population.
 In the next few years, smartphone penetration will be the highest in Africa, where 70 percent of the population is under 35 years old.
 Imagine in the coming years how many users will be connected.

-It has one of the most funded startups in the world.
+It is home to huge investment tickets.
 Africa talks big numbers.
 VC investment is increasing fast.
 In 2016, $360 million were invested in African startups, almost nine times more than three years ago.
 Out of this, $100 million was invested in Nigeria, another in South Africa and another in Kenya.
 So the other $6 million is spread around all the African countries.
 We have three leading ecosystems, and this year, in 2017, the total investment grew to $506 million, signaling a growth of 50 percent.
 Investors understand something is happening.

 It’s impatient and B2B-oriented.
 We don’t like to do ecommerce, we prefer B2B [as it’s easier to penetrate and has a bigger market].
 The MENA region is B2C-oriented and it’s working there.
 In Africa, ecommerce is bad, Jumia, an online marketplace, invested a lot but it’s still hard, because the fundamental problems are logistics and payment.
 And this is why we have a lot of fintech startups trying to address the micropayments.
 Fintech startup Paystack, which is based in Nigeria, joined Y Combinator and later raised $1.3 million from international investors.
 WaystoCap, a B2B online trading platform in Morocco, is providing users with a place to get relevant offers, find good prices, and trade or buy products.
 It also joined Y Combinator and raised $3 million.
 They are trying to facilitate import, buy and sell from Africa to the outside markets.
 They build partnerships with food companies and guarantee goods and with banks to facilitate payment.